 Jesus’ body is washed and anointed and laid in a cave.
 Mary sits beside the corpse, refusing to leave.
 She insists that their friends leave her there and roll the stone to block the entrance.
 She promises they can come get her in the morning.
 When they are gone, she fills a goblet with wine, and then adds a lethal dose of the plant they use at their sacred parties.
 But this isn’t a suicide--not exactly.
 She is going to find Jesus in the underworld and bring him home.
 They haven’t saved enough people yet--it’s all too likely that the Great Secret will be forgotten again if they don’t complete their work together.
 She closes her eyes, lays down on the stone slab beside his body, and dies.

-Weakened by his brutal murder at the hands of the Romans, Jesus was unrecognizable to the legions of demons who greeted him when the Boatman had delivered him to their shore of the River, and by order of their king, the Enemy of All, they tore his spirit body to shreds and scattered the pieces across the underworld.
+Weakened and disfigured by his brutal treatment at the hands of the Romans, Jesus was unrecognizable to the legions of demons waiting when the Boatman delivered him to their shore of the River.
+By order of their king, the Enemy of All, they tore his spirit body to shreds and scattered the pieces across the underworld.

 But Mary passes from this world to the next with her full faculties.
 When she opens her eyes, she is the Great Goddess.
-She walks across the water, from the Shores of Life to the Shores of Death, and the demons cry with love and joy at her presence among them.
+She walks across the River of Forgetfulness, from the Shores of Life to the Shores of Death, and the demons cry with love and joy at her presence among them.
 They follow as She harrows hell in search of the remains of her Beloved.